GregorR/nibackup/README.md

 old versions from the backup.

-It does not support hard links (will back them up as separate files) or special files such as devices, and does not recognize moves as moves, partially because fanotify does not support moves.
+It does not support hard links (will back them up as separate files) or special files such as devices, and does not recognize moves as moves.

+For continuous backup, NiBackup uses fanotify and inotify. fanotify is very
+limited: In particular, it does not not notify on file renames or removes.
+To alleviate this, NiBackup additionally uses inotify watches on 1024 recently-accessed directories.  inotify enforces a restriction on the number of watches available, so it is insufficient for watching an entire filesystem itself, but it does support more filesystem changes than fanotify.

-For continuous backup, NiBackup uses fanotify. fanotify is very limited: In particular, it does not not notify on file renames or removes.
-NiBackup runs a periodic full synchronization to make up for this fact, but as a result, if you recover a backup from an intermediate time, it may e.g. restore both names of a rename or restore a file that was actually deleted.
+NiBackup runs a periodic full synchronization to make up for the lacks of the notification systems, but as a result, if you recover a backup from an intermediate time, it may e.g. restore both names of a rename or restore a file that was actually deleted.
 Nothing it does is (or can be) atomic, so the restore state is never guaranteed to be precisely what was on the disk at any given time, only the state of each file as it existed at some time.

 Technical